sushiibot/sushii-modmail/README.md

 Feature set is fairly minimal, focusing on essential and frequently used.

-- **Built-in Organization** - ModMail threads are Forum channel threads.
+- **Built-in Organization and Archive** - ModMail threads are Forum channel threads.
+Forum tags are used so you can only show the threads that are currently open.
+No more worrying about losing modmail history if the bot goes offline, or if you need to change to a different bot.
+- **Configurable Message** - Initial message sent to the user when they open a thread.
-- **Snippets** - Re-usable messages.
+- **Snippets** - Re-usable messages for common responses.
+Snippets can be configured to be anonymous or not.
 - **Anonymous Replies** - Keep staff members anonymous when replying.
 - **Easy Setup** - No need for a web server or separate database.

 ## Commands

-This bot intentionally does not use slash commands for ease of use.
+General
+- `settings` - Setup, view, and change bot settings.

 Respond to a thread
 - `reply` - Reply to a thread.
 - `areply` - Anonymously reply to a thread.
 - `preply` - Plain text reply to a thread.
 - `apreply` - Anonymous plain text reply to a thread.
-- `edit` - Edit a previous thread message.
+- `edit` - Edit a previous thread message, reply to the message you want to edit.
-- `delete` - Delete a previous thread message.
+- `delete` - Delete a previous thread message, reply to the message you want to delete.

 Threads
 - `contact` - Open a new thread with a user.